alanyongy/aegis-multiagent-ai/README.md

 > - Simulation updates allow agents to replan if predicted energy usage or movement conflicts arise.
 >
 > This results in swift, uninterrupted rescue operations with minimal idle time.
 > </details>

 &nbsp;
-### 3. Exploiting AEGIS Execution Order
-*How understanding the AEGIS client's internal execution cycle was critical to accurately simulating agents.*

-> <details>
-> <summary>Click to Expand</summary>
->
-> In order for our agents to simulate all other agents accurately — without runtime communication — we needed to ensure their internal predictions matched what actually happened in the simulation.
->
-> This required deep understanding of the AEGIS simulation loop:
-> - Each agent goes through a **thinking phase**, where they observe the world and generate actions.
-> - Messages sent during that phase are **delivered one turn later**.
-> - Agents **act in a consistent, deterministic order** defined by the client.
->
-> **Our Strategy**:
-> - Synchronize all agents with a single broadcast message at the start of the simulation.
-> - On each subsequent turn, every agent independently simulates all agents' thought processes and actions — in the same order the client will execute them.
-> - Since the world changes *between* each agent’s action, our simulations accounted for cascading effects (e.g., rubble being removed before another agent reaches it).
->
-> This alignment between simulation and execution was only possible because we reverse-engineered the client's update sequence.
-> - Without full knowledge of this, agent plans would rapidly desynchronize.
->
-> This subtle implementation detail was key to achieving real-time coordination without the delays or complexity of message-based planning.
-> </details>

-&nbsp;